denis-bz/New-Windmills-in-Bayern/README.md

 These new windmills are BIG, around 250m: e.g. near Ansbach 169 turbine height `Thi` + 81m = `Rotor` diameter / 2.
 Look at some in your area.

-#### Coming soon
-A map of all Deutschland: https://denis-bz.github.io/New-Windmills-in-Bayern/newwindmills-DE.html \
-with `newwindmills-DE.csv`

 #### How profitable are windmills in Germany, from EEG tax money ?